Protestantism in the United Kingdom: Protestantism in the United Kingdom today

 Statistics show a steady decline in church membership and attendance in the United Kingdom.
 According to the BBC, church attendance in the UK has dwindled in the past 50 years, not just in the Church of England or other Protestant churches, but in all Christian establishments.
 The BBC reported in 2011 that 26% of people over the age of 65 attend church, as opposed to 11% of those between the ages of 16 and 44.

-Britannica Online says that the Church of England has more members than other churches, but there is greater dedication among members of non-conformist congregations.
+Britannica Online states that the Church of England has more members than other churches, but there is greater dedication among members of non-conformist congregations.
 The Office for National Statistics confirmed in its 2001 census that 15% of people in England do not claim any religion.
 Research in 2005 concluded that the number of citizens who belonged to a religion and attended services at any church had decreased by 41% in 41 years, while those who said they did not belong to any religion and did not attend services increased by 35% in the same amount of time.
-These numbers point to the increasing secularization of the country.
+These numbers point to the increasing secularisation of the country.

 According to the 31st British Social Attitudes Survey, the percentage of people identifying as Church of England/Anglican has fallen from 27% in 2003 to 16% in 2013, a drop of 59%.
 The number of people who say they have no religion has increased by more than 16%, from 43% to 50%, overtaking the proportion of people who claim a religious affiliation.
 The report also noted that Catholics accounted for 9% of the population and "other Christians" for 16%.
+The Church of England is still the established church, with the monarch as supreme governor government and the royal family having final say in major appointments, e.g., the position of Archbishop of Canterbury.

 Scotland has long been dominated by Presbyterianism.
 Today, the Church of Scotland is weakening as a state church, and church membership in the country is declining.
 According to research in the city of Dundee, only 10% of church members attend services regularly.

 Although the majority of citizens in Wales are members of Protestant and non-conformist churches, the culture has become increasingly secular.
 Roman Catholics are a growing minority.

-Northern Ireland is now one of the most diverse regions in the UK.
+Northern Ireland is now one of the most religiously diverse regions in the UK.
 Catholicism is still the largest single church in Northern Ireland, but Presbyterians total one-fifth of the population.
 The Church of Ireland accounts for about one-sixth of the population.